-Here’s an example: Let's say a nonstop flight from Chicago-O'Hare (ORD) to Paris-Charles de Gaulle (CDG) will cost you $950 or more.
-But by opening your search up to one-stop flights, you find a fare for $430 that makes a pitstop in Reykjavik (KEF) on the way to Paris.
+Let's say a nonstop flight from Chicago-O'Hare (ORD) to Paris-Charles de Gaulle (CDG) will cost you $950 or more.
+But by opening your search up to one-stop flights, you find flights for $430 that makes a pitstop in Reykjavik (KEF) on the way to Paris.

 A savvy traveler can get creative when it comes to flights and save even more on travel.
 Here are some of our favorite ways to think outside the box and save hundreds on flights:

 - Use Google Flights to search to – and from – multiple different airports in an area.
 Flights into London-Heathrow (LHR) might be expensive, but look into whether you can save more by flying into London-Gatwick Airport (LGW) instead.
 You can search to and from multiple cities in Google Flights – here's how to find cheap airfare using Google Flights!

-- Book open jaw or multi-city flights to cover more ground on your trips without backtracking and wasting time (and money).
+- Book multi-city or open jaw flights to cover more ground on your trips without backtracking and wasting time (and money).

 - Use stopovers to see two cities for the price of one!
 Several airlines offer free (or very cheap) stopover programs to spend up to seven days in their home city.
 Take advantage and make your travel budget stretch further.

 Getting a good deal on flights can all come down to timing.
-And in many cases, it’s less about when you buy your flights and more about when you actually get on the plane.
-It's all about capitalizing on the cheapest times to travel.
+And in many cases, it has less to do with when you buy your flights and more about when you actually get on the plane.
+It's all about capitalizing on the cheapest days to fly.

-- The shoulder season (May through June and August through September) is your best friend.
-Prices are often much higher during the peak summer, as well as around Christmas and New Year's Eve
+The shoulder season (from May through June and August through September) is your best friend.
+Prices are often much higher during the peak summer, as well as around Christmas and again over New Year's Eve.

 Speaking of when to book your flights…